 Speech Delays and Language Disorders Caused by Birth Injuries like HIE

-Speech delays and language disorders are two distinct but interrelated conditions.
-A person with speech delays may have difficulty forming words or articulating certain sounds.
-Speech disorders relate specifically to the physical production of verbal speech.
+Speech delays and language disorders are two distinct but related conditions.
+A person with speech delays may have difficulty forming words or articulating certain sounds (1).
+Speech disorders relate specifically to the act of speaking; the physical production of verbal speech.
 Language disorders refer to limitations in communicating meaning and underlying language structure.
-This could mean a limitation in understanding language (receptive language disorders) or in communicating outwardly (expressive language disorder).
+This could mean a limitation in understanding language (receptive language disorders) or in communicating outwardly (expressive language disorders).